 Dr. Hartness earned his doctoral degree in educational leadership and master’s degree in curriculum and instruction and instructional systems technology from The University of North Carolina at Charlotte.
 He earned his bachelor’s degree in industrial technology and secondary education from Appalachian State University.

-Hartness was the recipient of the The William and Ida Friday Medal for Educational Innovation in 2017.
-He was also selected to be part of the 2019 Aspen Presidential Fellowship, a select group of community college leaders who are involved in an intensive, applied executive leadership program, delivered by The Aspen Institute in collaboration with the Stanford Educational Leadership Initiative.
+Hartness was the recipient of The William and Ida Friday Medal for Educational Innovation in 2017.
+He was also part of the 2019 Aspen Presidential Fellowship, a select group of community college leaders who are involved in an intensive, applied executive leadership program, delivered by The Aspen Institute in collaboration with the Stanford Educational Leadership Initiative.
+In 2022, Hartness was elected by his peers to serve on the Executive Committee as Secretary of the North Carolina Association of Community College Presidents.

 Dr. Susan Burleson began her career at Davidson-Davie in August 2003 as Faculty, Psychology.
 She has also served the College as Department Chair, Social Sciences, and Associate Dean, General Studies & Academic Support.